insolar/docs/docs/source/requester.rst

             Method:  "node.getSeed",
             ID:      id,
          }
-         // Increment the id for future requests: id++
+         // Increment the id for future requests. id++

          // Marshal the payload into JSON: